 Beginning the Friday before Memorial Day through Labor Day: hours for checking into a camper cabin or campsite are: 3 p.m. until 10 p.m.

-All cabins and campsites are to be checkout out and vacated by 1 p.m. on the last day of the reservation.
+Cabins are to be checked out and vacated by 12 p.m. and campsites are to be checked out and vacated by 1 p.m. on the last day of the reservation.